Fully Alive

 A way of noticing

-Over time, I have come to describe our inner experience through something I call the Layers of Self.
+Over time, I have come to describe some of these experiences through something I call the Layers of Self.

 Community and shared exploration